google/codeworld/web/help/GuideUnit1.md

 * (arguments)  '----------'    (result)
 **************************************************

-The type of input a function expects is called its *domain*, and the type of result is called its *range*.
-Here are the functions you've used so far.
+The type of input a function expects is called its *domain* and the type of result it produces is called its *range*.
+Here are the functions you've used so far

 Function    | Domain             | Range
 ------------|--------------------|---------